Guichaguri/crud-query-parser/README.md

 ## Frameworks

 crud-query-parser is framework-agnostic.
 You can pass any query parameters object to the parser and it should work out-of-the-box.
-However, we have a few helpers or examples for the frameworks listed below:
+We have a few examples for the frameworks listed below:

 - [NestJS](./docs/frameworks/nestjs.md)
 - [NextJS](./docs/frameworks/nextjs.md)